bzurkowski/docker-workshops/persistent-volumes.md

 The file is still present in the container.

-Now, let's remove the container and start a new one:
+Now, let's remove the container and start a new one from the same image:

 ```bash
 $ docker stop novoltest && docker rm novoltest